ksatyasairam/CapitalMarkets/IntoductionToCapitalMarkets.md

   - A private hedge fund investing in equity and debt derivatives.<Br>

 ## 13. Research Analysts
-- Who they are: Professionals who analyze market trends, securities, and industries.<Br>
+- Who they are: Professionals who analyze market trends, securities, and industries.Professionals offering insights and recommendations to investors.<Br>
 - Role: Provide insights and recommendations to investors for informed decision-making.<Br>
 - Examples:<Br>
   - Equity analysts working for firms like Motilal Oswal or Edelweiss.<Br>

 ## 14. Foreign Portfolio Investors (FPIs)
-- Who they are: Overseas investors participating in domestic capital markets.<Br>
+- Who they are: Overseas investors participating in domestic capital markets.Overseas investors participating in domestic markets.<Br>
 - Role: Provide additional liquidity and capital.<Br>
 - Examples:
   - Global investment firms investing in Indian equities or bonds.<Br>

+**Institutional Investors:** Large entities like mutual funds, pension funds, insurance companies, and hedge funds that manage significant pools of money.

+**Retail Investors:** Individual investors who buy and sell securities like stocks, bonds, or mutual funds.

 These participants collectively enable the efficient functioning of capital markets by ensuring liquidity, transparency, and trust.